telematics-lab/IoD_Sim/README.md

-Developed on top of the well-known [ns-3](https://www.nsnam.org/) (Network Simulator 3), it implements the key networking elements (drones, network access points, and Zone Service Provider), a standard-compliant communication stack based on the IEEE 802.11 technology, and scenarios with various mobility models.
+Developed on top of the well-known [ns-3](https://www.nsnam.org/) (Network Simulator 3), it implements the key networking elements (drones, network access points, and Zone Service Provider), a standard-compliant communication stack based on the IEEE 802.11 and LTE technology, and scenarios with various mobility models.

 The source code presents the implementation of models and examples scripts,